Jump to content

 As an alternative you can override the configuration by setting environment variables, this is especiall useful for sensitive data like passwords.

 The environment variables must be prefixed with SCOTTY__ and the keys must be concatenated with double underscores.
-For example to override the access token you can set the environment variable SCOTTY__API__ACCESS_TOKEN.
+For example to override bearer tokens you can set environment variables like SCOTTY__API__BEARER_TOKENS__ADMIN.

 Rule of thumb is: If you want to override a key, replace the dots with double underscores and prefix the key with SCOTTY__.